Aarz1401/Aarz1401/README.md

 - 👀 I have been coding since the past 3 years and have experience in Python libraries for data analysis (Matplotlib,Pandas and NumPy), Java, C++ ,HTML , JavaScript .
 - 🌱 I am Currently studying Computer Science at NYUAD
 - 💞️ I’m looking to collaborate on projects for experience .
-- 📫 Reach me through a mail - aadilchasmawala@gmail.com
+- 📫 Reach me through a mail - aadilchasmawala@gmail.com or aac10066@nyu.edu